Excel Add Columns

 Select the rows which you want to hide, then right-click and select the “Hide” option.

 Another option is as shown below, select the relevant rows or columns and follow the screenshot.

-Go to Format tab, under the “Hide & Unhide” option, select “Hide columns”.
+Go to the Format tab, under the “Hide & Unhide” option, select “Hide columns.”

-Then similar steps as shown above, except clicking on ‘Hide’, you click on ‘unhide’.
+Similar steps, as shown above, except clicking on ‘Hide,’ you click on ‘unhide.’

 Moving a Row or Column in Excel

 Suppose I want to see the last name column first.
 See how we do it, explained through a screenshot.

 Please select the column which you want to move and Cut it.

 Then Right-click on the column where you want to paste.
 You will get an “Insert Cut Cells” option.

 In the Insert Cells option, click on “Insert Cut Cells.”